peerreynders/fine-grained-reactivity-demo/README.md

   ✔ Effects should only be called once, even when multiple dependencies change ✔ Effect on a stable source doesn't fire - even when that source's sources vary ─

   15 tests passed
 $
 ```
-[^1]: Originally authored in TypeScript.
+<a name="originally-ts">1</a>: Originally authored in TypeScript.
 After this [tweet](https://twitter.com/Rich_Harris/status/1350436286948122625) this repository was converted to typed ECMAScript.